 Scale-out sales (Attempt #1)

-2. We didn’t have the right type of salesperson – There are different types of salespeople?
-My first hire had experience selling to SMBs which was great but didn’t have much marketing experience which led to some challenges on picking up on the product and understanding the customer.
+- We didn’t have the right type of salesperson – There are different types of salespeople?
+My first hire had experience selling to SMBs, which was great, but didn’t have much marketing experience, which led to some challenges in picking up on the product and understanding the customer.

 Scale-out sales (Attempt #2)

 In October of 2016, it was time to take another at-bat.
-This time the training process, though still not 100% settled was is a much better spot.
+This time the training process, though still not 100% settled, was in a much better spot.
 In hindsight, we were actually very lucky in more than one way with finding our next salesperson.

 First, he actually found us.
 Mica was in limbo with his own startup.
 He didn’t want to give up on it, but couldn’t work on it full time either.
 So, he stumbled upon a Referral Rock listing and decided to reach out.
 He said right away that he could help with everything we needed and threw down the gauntlet by saying he could do anything I could do except code.
 I told him he didn’t know what he was getting into, but go ahead and put your money where your mouth is.